dsicher/demo-bot/README.md

 ### Step 3: *Install dependencies*

 Open Terminal, enter the directory where you downloaded the project, and install the dependencies via the node package manager.
+Replace `-x.x.x` with the actual version number of the downloaded file.

     $ cd ~/Downloads/demo-bot-x.x.x       // change into the project directory
     $ npm install                         // install the dependencies